raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 <img src="/../assets/img/mallorca_cycling_2024/sa_calobra_8.png" alt="sa_calobra_7" width="60%" height="60%">
 </figure>

-## Serving Up a Rest Day at Rafa Nadal Academy
+## Serving Up a Rest Day at Rafael Nadal Academy

 <figure style="text-align: center;">
 <img src="/../assets/img/mallorca_cycling_2024/nadal_academy_1.png" alt="nadal_1" width="60%" height="60%">
-<figcaption>A Day Off the Bike and into the halls of the Rafa Nadal Academy</figcaption>
+<figcaption>A Day Off the Bike and into the courts of the Rafael Nadal Academy</figcaption>
 </figure>

 ### A Day Off the Bike and On the Court

-After days of intense cycling across Mallorca's challenging landscapes, I took a well-deserved break to explore a different kind of sporting excellence at the Rafa Nadal Academy.
+After days of intense cycling across Mallorca's challenging landscapes, I took a well-deserved break to explore a different kind of sporting excellence at the Rafael Nadal Academy.
 Nestled in the heart of Mallorca, this academy isn’t just a training ground for aspiring tennis stars; it’s a shrine to one of tennis’s greatest players.

 ### Exploring the Museum